-Should I, as an unmarried adult, be thinking seriously about adopting a child?
+Should I, as an unmarried adult, think seriously about adopting a child?
 How does your ministry feel about single-parent adoption?
-I’m a single adult who is deeply concerned about the plight of orphans in this country and around the world, and I’d like to do my part by adopting a child who needs a home.
+I’m deeply concerned about children in this country and around the world, and I’d like to do my part.

-You're to be commended on your desire to welcome a needy child into your home.
+You're to be commended on your desire to welcome a child into your home.
 The need for more adoptive parents is huge.
 At present there are more than 100,000 children waiting to be adopted in the United States and over 150 million orphans around the globe.
 Most of them are older kids who have spent years in foster care.
 Some have learning disabilities and other challenges.
 Many of them will outgrow the foster care system without ever having had a mother or a father.
-Through our Adoption and Orphan Care Initiative™, we are doing everything we can to make the Church aware of this crisis and to stimulate God's people to take an active role in meeting the need.
+Through our Wait No More® Foster Care and Adoption Program, we are doing everything we can to make the Church aware of this crisis and help God's people take an active role in meeting the need.

 Of course, on the flip side, single men must consider how they will compensate for a lack of the "nurturing" aspects that a mother brings to the home and parenting.
 Mothers are more likely to focus on providing emotional comfort and security, as well as stimulating the development of relational skills.
 They often are more sympathetic to a child's concerns and can provide the gentle encouragement needed to fortify youngsters against the challenges of their world.
 Both gender roles are of immeasurable significance, and an individual must consider how to address these concerns in a creative and intentional way as he or she evaluates whether to become a single parent.

-For further insight into this subject, we recommend that you procure a copy of Handbook on Thriving as an Adoptive Family: Real-Life Solutions to Common Challenges by David Sanford.
-You can order this book via our Online Store or by calling us here at Focus on the Family.
+For further insight into this subject, we recommend that you get a copy of Handbook on Thriving as an Adoptive Family: Real-Life Solutions to Common Challenges by David Sanford.